 An extensive video of Centrepoint Ferry, the competitor of Ferry Koh Chang.
 The Centrepoint ferry service is slower but often usually has shorter queues in high season.
-Since this video was made the buildings have been renovated and repaired. it
+And as you’ll see from the video the vessels could do with some

 Taking the ‘Ferry Koh Chang‘ car ferry from Ao Thammachat pier, Trat to Ao Sapporot Koh Chang in 2013.